Longform AI is live!

 These marketing tactics used to be effective, but nowadays these ads are so saturated and so similar that people no longer pay attention to them.

-Another problem with outbound marketing is that many people who are not in your target audience are also exposed to your message, which makes the cost of advertising on these mediums less effective.
+Another problem with outbound marketing as compared to inbound marketing, is that many people who are not in your target audience are also exposed to your message, which makes the cost of advertising on these mediums less effective.

 Question: If people are not responding to traditional marketing channels, then how are they getting information about the products and services that they need?